After you have created a project you’ll see that a Jupyter server has been created for you

 On every Project page we display the Jupyter for that project.
-We also show all your Jupyters on the [Resources]((/docs/concepts/resources/) page.
-There are links in either of these places that will take you to your Jupyter Notebook, as well as your Jupyter Lab.
+We also show all your Jupyters on the Resources page.
+There are links in either of these places that will take you to Jupyter Lab.

 After you’ve created a Jupyter, you might want to modify it.
 You can do this by clicking the edit icon on the Jupyter server details page.